The Best Way to Remove Algae from Your Pool

 First, begin by thoroughly brushing your pool surfaces.
 Use a sturdy pool brush to scrub walls and floors, dislodging algae clinging stubbornly.

 Next, focus on water testing and balancing.
-Use a water test kit to check chlorine, pH, and alkalinity levels, adjusting them as necessary.
+Use a water test kit to

 For shocking the pool, choose a quality pool shock treatment.
 Ideally, shock your pool at night to prevent the sun from depleting chlorine levels.